segment-boneyard/metrics/Readme.md

 ## API

 At its core, **metrics** is a simple key value store.
-Plugins put data into the hashtable, and then use that data to update dashboards, send emails, and really anything you want.
+Plugins put data into a hashtable, and then use that data to update dashboards, send emails, and really anything you want.

 #### new Metrics()